ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 -   ind:  use of water for the manufacturing industry
 -   irr:  water used for crop irrigation
 -   ric:  water used for paddy-rice irrigation
-Note: the abbreviations 'dom', 'liv' etc are the typical short names also used for the input filenames.

-The water use is *optional* but it is strongly recommended to be always used.
-The module can be activated by adding the following line to the 'lfoptions' element:
+The module water use can be activated by adding the following line to the 'lfoptions' element:

 ```xml
 	<setoption choice="1" name="wateruse"/>